Who was Josephine Sara?

 Sally describes Josie as her “second mother”.
 When Sally was 10 years old, Josie opened her heart and her home to provide a warm and nurturing environment for Sally during school term time while her parents worked overseas.
 Josie’s love, and her values, had a profound influence on Sally’s formative years and helped to shape her philosophy on life.
 In Josie’s memory, Sally wants to help to provide a similarly warm and nurturing environment for those living with dementia.

 Working as a healthcare analyst, Sally has third-hand insight of the practical and emotional challenges of living with dementia.
-She has a personal passion for sustainable living, and is excited to see how the Josephine Sara Foundation can provide a thoughtful and caring combination of these two elements in its mission to be kind to people and the environment.
+She has a personal passion for sustainable living, and is excited to see how the The Josie Sara Charity can provide a thoughtful and caring combination of these two elements in its mission to be kind to people and the environment.

 When she is not taking care of her own young family, Sally loves singing, whether in a choir, in a band or in the shower!